There are 10 top reasons couples divorce when they are empty nesters.

 Spending time scurrying from place to place can cause a slow and consistent decline in a marriage - the kind which goes unnoticed until the nest is empty.

 Kids are often what tethers a couple together.
 Even if they have underlying issues with each other, the parents may go to marriage counseling to try to make things work.
-Or worse, ignore their problems in an effort to not disrupt their younger children's life with their parents' divorce.
+Or worse, ignore their problems to not disrupt their younger children's life with their parents' divorce.

 Unfortunately, those problems never go away.
 And giving up on a marriage without ending it can compound the marital friction that already exists.